biblibre/omeka-s-module-Selection/README.md

 Install the optional module [Guest] if wanted.

-Uncompress files in the module directory and rename module folder `Basket`.
+Uncompress files in the module directory and rename module folder `Selection`.
 Then install it like any other Omeka module and follow the config instructions.

 See general end user documentation for [Installing a module].